ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 7. Select the language and framework that you want to use for your app.
 Some starter kits might be available in only one language.
 8. Click **Create**.

 You can view your app code before you deploy it by clicking **Download code** on the App details page.
 Your code is downloaded as a `.zip` file that contains the complete app code structure.
-You can extract the file and run the code locally by using the {{dev_cli_short}} (`ibmcloud dev`) commands, or add it to your code management repository.
+You can extract the file and run the code locally by using the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands, or add it to your code management repository.

 The app code includes a `README.md` file that contains technical details about the app.
 Check the `README.md` file to find out whether you need to take more actions to get your app up and running.
 {: tip}